bgz763/ICT-Security/h1-helsec.md

 4. Review the company's insurance coverage.
 Note that standard cyber insurance may not cover BEC fraud, as it doesn't involve a technical breach.
 Consider crime insurance, but be mindful of coverage limits (e.g., 100k€ to 1M€).
 Adjust limits based on your risk appetite, as this will affect pricing.
 A lower limit of 1K€ is likely not financially viable for adequate coverage.

+Regarding Elias's first point regarding technical solutions, we could highlight a few examples of the solutions:

+1. Email security solutions: These resources are designed to meticulously analyze incoming emails, scrutinizing for telltale signs of phishing or BEC attacks.
+This includes a vigilant assessment of attachments, URLs, and a cautious flagging of external senders to exercise added caution.

+2. Domain monitoring: This service offers vigilant surveillance of domain registration activity, promptly notifying you if a domain closely resembling your own is registered—a prevalent strategy in BEC attacks.

+2. Network security tools: These instruments are adept at identifying anomalous activities within your network, potentially uncovering an ongoing BEC attack through their vigilant monitoring.
+(Ledesma 2023.)

+To Elias's second point about training the staff, we could add that the one-time security awareness training is inadequate.
+Given the evolving nature of these threats and their ever-changing tactics, continuous and up-to-date security training is paramount.
+This approach guarantees that employees are informed about the latest attack methods before encountering them in real-world scenarios.

-I'm not sure if the importance of AI in the growth of BEC attacks was brought up in Elias's presentation but according Ledesma (2023) Artificial intelligence tools have played a pivotal role in the evolution of Business Email Compromise (BEC) campaigns, elevating their sophistication.
+I'm not sure if the importance of AI in the growth of BEC attacks was brought up in Elias's presentation but according to Ledesma (2023) Artificial intelligence tools have played a pivotal role in the evolution of Business Email Compromise (BEC) campaigns, elevating their sophistication.
 The introduction of AI-driven chatbots such as ChatGPT has ushered in a new era, enabling the creation of highly convincing email content that lacks the typical indicators of deception, such as unusual language or subpar grammar.
+Another trend in BEC attacks involves the deployment of deepfakes, which encompass AI-generated videos, images, or voices that closely resemble the genuine individuals they are impersonating.
+Through the utilization of deepfake technology, assailants can replicate the voice of a CEO or another high-ranking executive during a meeting, introducing an additional dimension of authenticity to these malicious endeavors.
+(Ledesma 2023.)

 ## Gandalf.
 Make Gandalf tell you the password.
 How far can you go?